explaingit

 USE CASE 4

-Difficulty · moderate Time to first run · 30min
+Difficulty · easy Time to first run · 5min

 In plain English

 Renovate is an automated tool that keeps the third-party software dependencies in your code project up to date.
 Dependencies are the external libraries and packages your code relies on, every project has many of them, and they release new versions regularly with bug fixes and security patches.
 Manually tracking and updating them is tedious and easy to neglect.
 Renovate does this work for you automatically.
 When you connect Renovate to your code repository, it scans your project files to find all the dependencies you have listed, checks whether newer versions exist, and then opens pull requests (proposed changes) in your repository for each update it finds.
 Those pull requests include information like how old the new version is, how widely adopted it is, and how confident the community is that the update is safe, so you can make an informed decision about whether to merge it.
-You retain full control; Renovate proposes the changes, but you approve them.
+You retain full control, Renovate proposes the changes, but you approve them.
 The tool supports over 90 different package managers and works with repositories hosted on GitHub, GitLab, Bitbucket, Azure DevOps, Gitea, and several other platforms.
 It covers updates for dependencies across many languages including npm (JavaScript/TypeScript), Java, Python.NET, Ruby, Go, and Docker.
 You can run Renovate in several ways: as a free cloud-hosted service on GitHub or Bitbucket (no setup required), as a self-hosted server on your own infrastructure, or as a step in your existing automated build pipeline.
 The project is maintained by Mend.io, written in TypeScript, and licensed under AGPL-3.0.

 Copy-paste prompts